 Top ceviche restaurants in Lima

-You can find ceviche on just about every single menu in Peru.
+You can find ceviche at just about every single restaurant in Lima.
 However, here are some spots that stand out from the crowd.

 La Mar Cebicheria

 If you are in Miraflores and like ceviche, you have to check out this popular restaurant by the internationally-acclaimed chef Gaston Acurio.
 Beyond its bold concrete exterior, La Mar invites you to delight in a contemporary take on a seafood favorite.
 The menu features 10 different kinds of ceviche, with the option to try three types on one plate.
 Acurio is known for having introduced ceviche and other Peruvian classics to the world of fine dining, and you can see why when you try his delectable offerings at this laid-back but undeniably top-notch locale.

 Av.
 Mariscal La Mar 770, Miraflores District, Lima

 Where does a place like La Mar draw its inspiration?
 Sonia’s of course.
 This traditional, husband and wife-owned restaurant has been gracing the coastal Chorrillos district of Lima for nearly 40 years.
 Ceviche-lovers from far and wide pay it a visit; even the late Anthony Bourdain sat for a meal with chef Sonia and her fisherman husband Freddie.
 The vibrant, ocean-inspired interior is matched with an incredible seafood menu.
 There are 10 types of ceviche on offer, including black clam, fish-of-the-day, octopus, squid, shrimp, flounder and more.
 Don’t forget to also try something from the “Sonia Recommends” page of the menu.

 La Rosa Lozano Y Tirado 173, Chorrillos District, Lima